nadu-pitt/nadu-pitt.github.io/all_news.md

 title: News

 ---
+- 06/2025: I received the [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2442974&HistoricalAwards=false) to conduct research on team situational awareness and multi-human-multi-agent teams.
+Thanks for the support, NSF.

-- 04/2025: We have one full paper accepted by CHI 2025 on explainable AI and human-AI teaming during cyberattacks.
+- 04/2025: We have one full [paper](https://dl.acm.org/doi/10.1145/3706598.3714301) accepted by CHI 2025 on explainable AI and human-AI teaming during cyberattacks.
 Congratulations to Yaohan!
 See you in Yokohama.

-- 04/2025: We have one full paper accepted by IEEE Transactions on Human-Machine Systems on explainable AI in automated vehicles.
+- 04/2025: We have one full [paper](https://ieeexplore.ieee.org/abstract/document/10980640) accepted by IEEE Transactions on Human-Machine Systems on explainable AI in automated vehicles.
 Congratulations to Yaohan and Lesong!

+- 01/2025: We (PI: Tim Huang) received a grant from the Hillman Foundation to support our research on time travel experiences using virtual reality.
+Thanks, Hillman Foundation.

-- 12/2024: We have a full paper accepted at HRI 2025, which received the Best Paper Award for research on user aspects of wheelchair-mounted robotic arms.
+- 12/2024: We have a full [paper](https://ieeexplore.ieee.org/abstract/document/10974057) accepted at HRI 2025, which received the Best Paper Award for research on user aspects of wheelchair-mounted robotic arms.
 Congratulations to Lesong!
 See you in Melbourne.

 - 09/2024: We presented our two LBW papers in Auto UI 2024.